ortus-docs/commandbox-docs/developing_commands/developing_commands.md

 say hello
 ```

-There is not a limit to how deeply you can nest your namespace folders.
+There is no limit to how deeply you can nest your namespace folders.
 CommandBox's built in help and tab-completion will always work via conventions.

 ## Making Changes